 - Here and there is a square picketed enclosure about a grave, the fence in a very dilapidated condition and overgrown with grass, thistles and ivy.

-All ranks of soldiers and veterans along with their families are interred at the cemetery.
-Many of them died from natural causes including consumption, asthma, aneurysms and drowning.
+All ranks of soldiers and veterans, along with their families, are interred at the cemetery.
+Many died from natural causes, including consumption, asthma, aneurysms and drowning.

-It’s believed that there are about 150-200 graves however there are only records for 97 burials.
+It’s believed that there are about 150-200 graves; however there are only records for 97 burials.
 No complete register has been found.
-Catholics were interred on the south half while Protestants were on the north.
+Catholics were interred in the south half, while Protestants were in the north.
 Many of the burials were often shallow.
 The last known interment occurred in 1911.